Nikon D3400 vs Pentax K-3 II

 Travel and landscape photographers will find it useful that the K-3 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the D3400 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3400 was succeeded by the Nikon D3500.
+Both the D3400 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+The K-3 II was replaced by the Pentax K-3 III, while the D3400 was followed by the Nikon D3500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Pentax K-3 II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D3400 and the Pentax K-3 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.